My Story

 Well, I couldn’t discover the message, so I owed the fellow a drink.
 He then proceeded to explain how to read this spider web.
 The letters become readable when viewed on a horizontal plane.
 It took me a while, but I finally got it.
 Wow!
 Amazing.
 That little piece of paper started me on a journey that has lasted fifty+ years.
 Oh, there is the red spider.

 Would you like to become fully immersed in my linear graphic evolution?
 Print this pdf.
 It features an enlarged version of the bar challenge mockup.
-A little How To is included.
+How To is included.

-Unlike future compositions, the mockup does employ spaces between words, making it easier to understand.
+This mockup does employ spaces between words, making it easier to understand.
+Trithemian Web™ ciphers do not have word spaces.

 1978